-Presby Environmental, Inc. 143 Airport Road Whitefield, NH 03598 hone: 1-800-473-5298 Fax: (603) 837-9864
+Presby Environmental, Inc. 143 Airport Road Whitefield, NH 03598 Phone: 1-800-473-5298 Fax: (603) 837-9864 Website: www.presbyenvironmental.com

-Phone: 1-800-473-5298 Fax: (603) 837-9864 Website: www.presbyenvironmental.com The products and methods depicted in this Manual are protected by one or more patents.
-Advanced Enviro-Septic [®] is a registered trademark of Presby Environmental, Inc. IMPORTANT NOTICE: This Manual is intended ONLY for use in designing and installing Presby Environmental's Advanced Enviro-Septic® Wastewater Treatment Systems.
+The products and methods depicted in this Manual are protected by one or more patents.

+Advanced Enviro-Septic® is a registered trademark of Presby Environmental, Inc.

+IMPORTANT NOTICE: This Manual is intended ONLY for use in designing and installing Presby Environmental's Advanced Enviro-Septic® Wastewater Treatment Systems.
 The processes and design criteria contained herein are based solely on our experience with and testing of Advanced Enviro-Septic®.
-Substitution of any product is prohibited. © Presby Environmental, Inc. September 2020 All Rights Reserved
+Substitution of any product is prohibited.

+© Presby Environmental, Inc. September 2022 All Rights Reserved